Tell me a bit about your role within the Digital Displacement team?

 I do understand that there is apprehension around initiating changes for well-established systems and unless you prove that what you can offer is clearly better, then no one is willing to undertake the change.
 However, we can demonstrate that we significantly improve the operation of machines and reduce fuel consumption.
 With our new system architecture, we can reduce fuel consumption by up to 30% on excavators – the numbers don’t lie!

 It’s also important to understand that moving forward, as legislation around emissions get tighter, this technology will enable businesses to meet it.
 In terms of electrification, this is the first big step to enabling the goals that we will be required to meet in the next 5-10 years.
-Look at what we can do now and think about what this world will look like in 10 years – it’s a big step but we need to move forward and ultimately everyone will benefit.
+Look at what we can do now and think about what this world will look like in 10 years – it’s a big step but we need to move forward, our technology is ready for it and ultimately everyone will benefit.

 What stream/focus of engineering do you see yourself being involved with in the future?